-- 4. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - Loosen the locknut at the crankcase.
+- 4. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 5.
+Loosen the locknut at the crankcase.

-- Clutch lever free play adjusting nut - To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
+^{2.} Clutch lever free play adjusting nut

+To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
 To decrease the clutch lever free play, turn the adjusting nut in direction (b).
+7 braking performance, which may result in loss of control and an accident.

-- Tighten the locknut at the crankcase.
+- 7. Tighten the locknut at the crankcase

-- 8. Tighten the locknut at the clutch lever.
+- 8. Tighten the locknut at the clutch lever

 - 9. Install the cowling.

-Checking the brake lever free play
+EAU37914 Checking the brake lever free play